pipacs/multiobserver/README.md

 * Multi-observations are implemented using Cocoa key-value observations

-* Upon *dealloc* the controller will remove all observations
+* Upon *dealloc* the controller removes all observations

 * Notification blocks are always called on the main thread